ssfsx17/sky-islands/core.md

 - Type: Magic Breath
 - Range: 5 feet
 - Target: All in the area
+- Mapless: One enemy in the front row, then three enemies in the second row
 - Launches a large burst of elemental energy in front of you, which then expands outwards.
 It targets the 5-foot square in front of you, then the side-adjacent and two corner-adjacent 5-foot squares further away from you.
 Uses your magical stats and is opposed by magical stats.
 If your Magical Accuracy is more than 1.5x a target's Magical Evasion, then you cause an additional effect based on the element used.
 Refer to *Elemental Shot* for the additional effect.

 **Elemental Spark**: